 - Contribute to the global goal of zero new HIV infection in newborns.

 - Education and inform populations on disease control measures.

 - Working with community partners to end practices that contribute to the spread of disease.

 At International Medical Corps, disease control is at the forefront of our work.
-Whether we were responding to the refugee crisis in Jordan, or the earthquake in Haiti, it is always a priority.
-With the recent West African Ebola outbreaks, for example, our disease control strategies were put to the test.
-Being one of the few NGOs to treat patients who contracted the Ebola virus, we employed a staff of 1,500 in five separate treatment units who cared for more than 460 Ebola positive patients.
-In addition, we screened nearly 400,000 people for Ebola at some 30 screening and referral centres.
-During the outbreak, we also trained local organizations and community members how to combat Ebola, and detect future outbreaks.
-Post-epidemic, International Medical Corps remained on the ground to provide further health and psychosocial support, as well as helping strengthen health systems to prevent further epidemics – working towards our goals of achieving a ‘durable zero.’
+Whether responding to the refugee crisis in and around Syria or the earthquake in Haiti, it is always a priority.
+With the West African Ebola outbreaks of 2014–2016, for example, our disease control strategies were put to the test.
+As one of the few NGOs to treat patients who contracted the Ebola virus, we employed a staff of 1,500 in five separate treatment units who cared for more than 460 Ebola-positive patients.
+In addition, we screened nearly 400,000 people for Ebola at some 30 screening-and-referral centers.
+We also trained local organizations and community residents about how to combat Ebola and detect future outbreaks.
+After the epidemic, International Medical Corps remained to provide further health and psychosocial support, and to help strengthen health systems to prevent further epidemics.

 More than half of adult refugees have a chronic non-communicable disease

-We maintain a strong program on neglected tropical diseases, such as African Sleeping Sickness (Human African Trypanosomiasis), River Blindness (Onchocercialsis), and Guinea Worm (Dracunculiasis).
+We maintain a strong program to counter neglected tropical diseases, such as African sleeping sickness (human African trypanosomiasis), river blindness (onchocerciasis), and Guinea worm (dracunculiasis)